quicwg/base-drafts/draft-ietf-quic-transport.md

 use the server to send more data toward the victim than it would be able to send on its own.

-The primary defense against amplification attack is verifying that a peer is able to receive packets at the transport address that it claims.
+The primary defense against amplification attacks is verifying that a peer is able to receive packets at the transport address that it claims.
 Therefore, after receiving packets from an address that is not yet validated, an endpoint MUST limit the amount of data it sends to the unvalidated address to three times